techidaily/site-games-able/source/_posts/balancing-engagement-the-skillful-application-of-block-and-unblock-on-twitch.md

 ![Blocking someone on Twitch](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/12/block-unblock-twitch-dots.png)

  Twitch will quickly remind you what a blocked person can and cannot do.
-In short, once you block someone, they can't whisper you, host you, add you as a friend, or gift[Twitch subscriptions](https://www.makeuseof.com/tag/twitch-complete-guide-buying-subscriptions/) to your channel.
+In short, once you block someone, they can't whisper you, host you, add you as a friend, or gift [Twitch subscriptions](https://www.makeuseof.com/tag/twitch-complete-guide-buying-subscriptions/) to your channel.

  If you're okay with this, click**Block** .